sburakoff-vertex/wholesale-girl/src/pages/about.md

 >The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>

-As a hobby, John Doe authors the most influential design blog in Sweden with over 100,000 page views a month.
-He lives in Stockholm with his beautiful wife and two boys.
+As a hobby, Stephen authors the most influential software blog in Boston with over 100,000 page views a month.
+He lives in Boston with his beautiful wife and two boys.

 *Thank You for reading!*